aalsaedi265/airline_app_using_Kiro/backend/Migrations/README.md

 # Database Migrations

-This directory will contain Entity Framework migrations once .NET SDK is installed and migrations are created.
+This directory contains Entity Framework migrations for the airline simulation application.
+The migrations have been created and are ready to use.

-## Expected Migration Structure
+## Current Migration Structure

-When you run `dotnet ef migrations add InitialCreate`, the following files will be generated:
+The following migration files are already generated and available:

 ### 1. `{timestamp}_InitialCreate.cs`
 Contains the migration logic to create all tables: